jgray49/sqtbot/README.md

   - Disable API to run solely off of pixel detection
   - Automatically rename exe
   - Hide menu interface from screenshots/stream
+  - Prompts user to update when new version availble